uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/the-travelling-salesman-problem.md

 # The craypots problem

-This project is based around a scenario where there is a cray fisher who has around 18 craypots that have been laid out in open water.
+This project is based around a scenario where there is a crayfisher who has around 18 craypots that have been laid out in open water.
 Each day the fisher uses a boat to go between the craypots and check each one for crayfish.

 {comment Trying to get away from listing a range of numbers, as that may make it seem the problem is dynamic}

-The cray fisher has started wondering what the shortest route to take to check all the craypots would be, and has asked you for your help.
+The crayfisher has started wondering what the shortest route to take to check all the craypots would be, and has asked you for your help.
 Because every few weeks the craypots need to be moved around, the fisher would prefer a general way of solving the problem, rather than a solution to a single layout of craypots.
 Therefore, your investigations must consider more than one possible layout of craypots, and the layouts investigated should have the craypots placed *randomly* i.e. not in lines, patterns, or geometric shapes.